MathieuNls/phd-seminar/08_taxo.md

+# A Bug Classification Approach Based on the Locations of the Corrections --- An Empirical Study {#chap:taxonomy}

 In order to classify the research on the different fields related to software maintenance, we can reason about types of bugs at different levels.
 For example, we can group bugs based on the developers that fix